bazelbuild/proposals/designs/2024-04-16-transition-composition.md

    `android_common.multi_cpu_configuration`.
 2. An existing Starlark transition, from [the existing `transition` API](https://bazel.build/rules/lib/builtins/transition).

+(This may require some extra overloads or superinterfaces in the Java implementation top handle the distinctions between bare transitions and transition factories, but this shouldn't be visible to Starlark code.)

 The composed transitions can be used like other Starlark transitions, including on rules and attributes, although the usual restriction that a 1:2+ transition